-- Assume you are the faculty for the whole school. - > Independently rate your own classroom - If you do not have a classroom rate the classroom you know best. - > Produce a "Mean" for the school by taking the mean of your classrooms. - Identify the one element of the self-assessment that would make the biggest difference.
+- Assume you are the faculty for the whole school. - > Independently rate your own classroom - If you do not have a classroom rate the classroom you know best. - Produce a "Mean" for the school by taking the mean of your classrooms. - Identify the one element of the self-assessment that would make the biggest difference.
 Identify one action to be completed within the next three months of school that would improve that element.

-1.9 Feedback and Acknowledgement Feature Data Sources 0 = Not implemented 1 = Partially implemented 2 = Fully implemented 1.9 Feedback and Acknowledgement: At least 80% of a sample of staff (interview at least 10% of staff or at least 5% for smaller schools) report currently using (within the last two months) a formal acknowledgement system, including specific feedback when expected behavior is displayed, Walk through with 10% of staff and at least 10 students Student behavior is not formally acknowledged Student behavior is formally acknowledged but system is used by <80 of staff and/or received <80% of students Stude Main Idea: Students will sustair positive behavior only if there a (c regular strategies for continuous re-teaching and rewarding appropriate behavior.
-Forma systems are easier for teachers/staff to implement. is Le formally acknowledged at least 80% of staff and received by at least 80% students in a system with 4 components
+Subscale: 1.9 Feedback and Acknowledgement Scoring Criteria Not implemented Partially implemented Data Sources 2 = Fully implemented 1.9 Feedback and Acknowledgement: At least 80% of a sample of staff (interview at least 10% of staff or at least 5% for smaller schools) report currently using (within the last two months) a formal acknowledgement system, including specific feedback when expected behavior is displayed, 1.9 Feedback and Student behavior is not Walk through with 10% of staff formally acknowledged and at least 10 = Student behavior is students formally acknowledged but system is used by <80% of staff and/or received by <80% of students = Student hehavior is = Student behavior is formally acknowledged by at least 80% of staff and received by at least 80% of students in a system with all 4 components Main Idea: Students will sustain positive behavior only if there are regular strategies for continuous re-teaching and rewarding appropriate behavior.
+Formal systems are easier for teachers/staff to implement

-On-going Reward of Appropriate Behavior Every faculty and staff member acknowledges appropriate behavior.
-5 to 1 ratio of positive to negative contacts System that makes acknowledgement easy and simple for students and staff.
-Design rewards to meet needs of "at-risk" students.
-Different strategies for acknowledging appropriate behavior (small frequent rewards more effective) Beginning of class recognition RafflesOpen gymSocial acknowledgement Are Rewards Dangerous? • "our research team has conducted a series of reviews and analysis of (the reward) literature; our conclusion is that there is no inherent negative property of reward.
-Our analyses indicate that the argument against the use of rewards is an overgeneralization based on a narrow set of circumstances." • Judy Cameron, 2002 Cameron, 2002 Cameron & Pierce, 1994, 2002 Cameron, Banko & Pierce, 2001 The undermining effect of extrinsic reward on intrinsic motivation remains unproven Steven Reiss, 2005 floation Akin-Little, K. A., Eckert, T. L., Lovett, B. J., & Little, S. G. (2004).
+On-going Reward of Appropriate Behavior

+- Every faculty and staff member acknowledges appropriate behavior. - · 5 to 1 ratio of positive to negative contacts - System that makes acknowledgement easy and simple for students and staff. - Design rewards to meet needs of "at-risk" students. - Different strategies for acknowledging appropriate behavior (small frequent rewards more effective) - Beginning of class recognition - Raffles - · Open gym - Social acknowledgement

+Are Rewards Dangerous?

+- "...our research team has conducted a series of reviews and analysis of (the reward) literature; our conclusion is that there is no inherent negative property of reward.
+Our analyses indicate that the argument against the use of rewards is an overgeneralization based on a narrow set of circumstances."

+- Judy Cameron, 2002

+- · Cameron, 2002

+- Cameron & Pierce, 1994, 2002

+- · Cameron, Banko & Pierce, 2001

+- "The undermining effect of extrinsic reward on intrinsic motivation remains unproven"

+Use of rewards in

+Steven Reiss, 2005

+Akin-Little, K. A., Eckert, T. L., Lovett, B. J., & Little, S. G. (2004).
 Extrinsic reinforcement in the classroom: Bribery or best practices.
+School Psychology Review, 33, 344-362

+"What the Worlds Greatest Managers Do Differently"

+- Ruckingham & Coffman 2002 Callun

-School Psychology Review , 33, 344-362 1 "What the Worlds Greatest Managers Do Differently" Budsingham & Coffman 2002, Gallup Interviews with 1 million workers, 80,000 managers, in 400 companies. • Create working environments where employees: • 1.
-Know what is expected 2.
-Have the materials and equipment to do the job correctly 3.
-Receive recognition each week for good work.
-4. Have a supervisor who cares, and pays attention 5.
-Receive encouragement to contribute and improve 6.
-Can identify a person at work who is a "best friend."
-7. Feel the mission of the organization makes them feel like their jobs are important 8.
-See the people around them committed to doing a good job 9.
-Feel like they are learning new things (getting better) 10.
+Interviews with 1 million workers, 80,000 managers, in 400 companies.

+- Create working environments where employees: - 1.
+Know what is expected - 2.
+Have the materials and equipment to do the job correctly - 3.
+Receive recognition each week for good work. - 4.
+Have a supervisor who cares, and pays attention - 5.
+Receive encouragement to contribute and improve - 6.
+Can identify a person at work who is a "best friend." - 7.
+Feel the mission of the organization makes them feel like their jobs are important - 8.
+See the people around them committed to doing a good job - 9.
+Feel like they are learning new things (getting better) - 10.
 Have the opportunity to do their job well.